ArcGIS Pro

 Exporting in raster (BMP, JPEG, PNG, TIFF, TGA, GIF)

 Unlike our traditional cached basemaps, which are fixed at 96 dpi, a vector basemap will export at the resolution you select.
-A 300 dpi resolution will give you a good result for local and desktop printing.
-If you are going to a commercial print you may have to set the resolution higher, particularly if you are using small labels.
+Increase the size of the preview area to improve the resolution.
+Aim for a final resolution of 300dpi for a local print.
+If you are going to a commercial press you may have to set the resolution higher, particularly if you are using small labels.

 Exporting in vector